A Non-asymptotic Analysis for Learning and Applying a Preconditioner in MCMC: Application to Existing Algorithms

+For a proof see Section \ref{proof:total_proximal_complexities}.
+Note that for each iteration of the algorithm one must find the mode of the restricted Gaussian oracle distribution, which is strongly log-concave and smooth.
+The authors of \citet{chen2022a} omit the complexity of this step, and so do we.

-Concretely, comparison of these total complexities depends on the value of $\mathtt{G}$ and is problem-specific.
+Concretely, comparison of these total complexities depends on the FLOP complexity to evaluate the log-density and its gradient.
+This quantity if problem-specific.
 If $\pi$ is Gaussian with arbitrary covariance we have $\mathtt{G} = O(d^2)$ (assuming the Cholesky factorisation of the precision matrix is precomputed).
 The value of $\mathtt{G}$ may be higher than this: in Bayesian inverse modelling one must integrate a system of differential equations to evaluate $\nabla\log\pi$, see \citet{stuart2010} for an overview.